Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European Countries: Methodology

 \subsection{Evaluation}

-\paragraph{Interpreting the dominant dimension.} For the analysis, we assign the countries with labels (abstractions over the countries) based on geographical (location, mountains, seas), political (international organization membership, common history), and linguistic features (see Table~\ref{tab:country_labels} in the Appendix for a detailed list).
+\paragraph{Interpreting the dominant dimension.} For the analysis, we assign the countries with abstractive labels based on geographical (location, mountains, seas), political (international organization membership, common history), and linguistic features (see Table~\ref{tab:country_labels} in the Appendix for a detailed list).
 The labels are not part of the templates.

-We compute the correlation of the indicator vector of the country labels with the extracted dominant dimension to provide an interpretation of the dimension.
-Finally, we manually annotate if the most positively and negatively correlated labels correspond to the economic and political distinction between Eastern and Western Europe.
+We compute the Pearson correlation of the one-hot indicator vector of the country labels with the extracted dominant dimension to provide an interpretation of the dimension (some also called point-biserial correlation).
+Finally, because creating a fixed unambiguous list of Western and Eastern countries is difficult and most criteria are ambiguous, we manually annotate if the most positively and negatively correlated labels correspond to the economic and political distinction between Eastern and Western Europe.

-In addition, we compute the country dimension's correlation with the respective countries' gross domestic product (GDP) based on purchasing power parity in 2019 according to World Bank\footnote{The data is available via the Our World in Data project at \url{https://ourworldindata.org/grapher/gdp-per-capita-worldbank}.}.
+In addition, we compute the country dimension's correlation with the respective countries' GDP based on purchasing power parity in 2019, according to the World Bank.\footnote{\url{https://ourworldindata.org/grapher/gdp-per-capita-worldbank}.}

 \paragraph{Cross-lingual comparison.} We measure how the extracted dimensions correlate across languages.
-To explain where the differences across languages come from, we compute how the differences correlate with the geographical distance of the countries where the languages are spoken, the GDP of the countries, and the lexical similarity of the languages \citep{gabor2021database}.\footnote{\url{http://ukc.disi.unitn.it/index.php/lexsim}}
+To explain where differences across languages come from, we compute how the differences correlate with the geographical distance of the countries where the languages are spoken, the GDP of the countries, and the lexical similarity of the languages \citep{gabor2021database}.\footnote{\url{http://ukc.disi.unitn.it/index.php/lexsim}}